bbc/Strophejs-PubSub-Demo/README.md

 Browser Support
 ---------------

-You need a modern browser.
+You need a modern browser for the [CORS](http://www.w3.org/TR/cors/) support.
 This code has been tested in:

 * Google Chrome
 * Safari 4+